Jimdo/periodicnoise/README.md

 documentation
 =============

-Instead of writing logging, locking, timeout and load spreading scripts at the 4th company now, I decided to build an open source tool for it.
+Instead of writing logging, locking, timeout and load scattering scripts at the 4th company now, I decided to build an open source tool for it.

 problems to be solved
 ---------------------
- * Spreads the start of it within a random interval, if executed on many machines.
+ * Scatters the start of it within a random interval, if executed on many machines.
    This ensures central services, we report to, are not overloaded with a spiky load.
-   Spreading is by 10% of execution interval by default.
+   Scattering is by 10% of execution interval by default.
 So in a 10min execution interval the start time for the command to be executed is delayed between 0 and 1 minute.
  * Reports results to your logging system.
    Script results (stderr or stdout and stderr combined) will be collected and reported